fernandonobel/OneModel-matlab/README.md

 This way the line `% Variables` will not define information of the model, but it will improve the readability of the model.
 It is recommended to properly comment on the models.

-For example, a ModelClass model defined with this syntax will look something like this (./examples/ex0_readme/model.mc):
+For example, a OneModel model defined with this syntax will look something like this (./examples/ex0_readme/model.mc):

 ```MATLAB
 % Variables